Fruits Basket: Anime (2019)

-Compilation film (2022)
+Compilation film

 The 2019 series received a compilation film titled Fruits Basket: Prelude, which premiered theatrically in Japan on 18 February 2022.
 It recaps the 2019 anime series, and includes a prequel episode titled Kyо̄ko to Katsuya no Monogatari that focuses on Tohru's parents, and an original story written by Takaya set after the series.
 The film's theme song is "Niji to Kite" ("Rainbow and Kite") by Ohashi Trio.
-The film had a 3-day theatrical release with both a subbed and a dubbed version starting on 25 June 2022 in the United States and Canada, and ran on 25 June 28 June, and 29 June respectively.
+The film had a 3-day theatrical release with both a subbed and a dubbed version starting on 25 June 2022 in the United States and Canada.
 Additionally, the film had a 1-day release with the English dub only in the United Kingdom on 20 July 2022.
 Crunchyroll distributed both versions.

 Other media

 In 1999, the magazine Hana to Yume released a special Fruits Basket drama CD which had a four-chapter original story and short talk sections between each section.
 Released before the anime came out, this CD had a completely different voice cast.
-The CD was a promotional item with a limited run and is now unavailable.
+The CD is now unavailable.
 As well as the drama CD, there have been two music CD releases of Fruits Basket to coincide with the anime adaptation, Memory for You and Four Seasons (also known as Song for Ritsuko Okazaki).

 Natsuki Takaya has created one art book and two fan books for Fruits Basket.
 The art book, containing 101 pages of illustrations, was published by Hakusensha on 16 April 2004.
-The first fan book, Fruits Basket Fan Book - Cat (フルーツバスケットファンブック〈猫〉, Furūtsu Basuketto Fan Bukku (Neko)), which contained 192 pages of story summaries, character biographies, and activities, was published in Japan on 19 May 2005.
+The first fan book, Fruits Basket Fan Book – Cat (フルーツバスケットファンブック〈猫〉, Furūtsu Basuketto Fan Bukku (Neko)), which contained 192 pages of story summaries, character biographies, and activities, was published in Japan on 19 May 2005.
 Tokyopop released it in English on 11 September 2007.
-The second fan book, Fruits Basket Fan Book - Banquet (フルーツバスケットファンブック/宴, Furūtsu Basuketto Fan Bukku /En), was published in Japan on 19 March 2007 and contained 187 pages; it was published in English by Tokyopop on 27 April 2010.
+The second fan book, Fruits Basket Fan Book – Banquet (フルーツバスケットファンブック/宴, Furūtsu Basuketto Fan Bukku /En), was published in Japan on 19 March 2007 and contained 187 pages; it was published in English by Tokyopop on 27 April 2010.